By my best estimate, I went almost twenty years without crying.

 That’s not how I want to live.

 One morning recently, I woke up, looked at my phone, and, within a few moments, started to cry.
 I want to keep some of the details of this moment private.
-But I can say that, the previous night, a younger friend of mine had experienced a very intense and public professional setback.
-That morning I had awoken to an email from them asking for help, and then when I signed into Facebook, I read a long thread of people offering heartfelt words of support.
+But I can say that, the previous night, a younger friend of mine had experienced very intense and public professional setback.
+And, that morning I had awoken to an email from them asking for help, and then when I signed into Facebook, I read a long thread of people offering heartfelt words of support for them.
 The combination of sympathy for my friend, and personal associations with what they had just experienced (my twenties were a time of intense personal and professional turmoil, which I’m still unpacking) apparently unlocked something deep within me.
 And, right there in bed, before I had had my morning coffee, I started to weep.

 Unlike previous instances of emotion, instead of trying to slam the brakes, I just went with it.
 I remained physically relaxed, mentally present, and I avoided any urge to judge myself.
 To an outsider, it wouldn’t have appeared terribly dramatic: some muffled sniffling and a few tears; the whole thing was over in two minutes.
 But, to me, it was a breakthrough.

 A large part of this, I’m pretty sure, was because I had spent the previous months conducting amateur forensics to try to figure out some of the reasons why I hadn’t cried for so long.
 And I had come to appreciate just how many reasons there were.
 On the micro-level, I come from a hyper-intellectual family that doesn’t cry much.
-So, though my parents never explicitly shamed me for expressing emotion, I still didn’t have a lot of modelling for adult crying.
+So, though my parents never explicitly shamed me for expressing emotion, I still didn’t have a lot of modeling for adult crying.
 Add to this the fact I’m a guy in America.
 And while norms about crying are changing—I see you, New York Times and Washington Post thinkpieces—we’re a long way from complete male emotional liberation.
 I’m sure I absorbed some of that.

-Then there are other things about me that constricted by ability to cry: That I’m much more of a thinker than a feeler; that I’m quick to verbalise my feelings rather to sit with them; that I’m an anxious person who is often in a state hypervigilance in which I’m less likely to relax enough to cry; that I’m a journalist and thus part of a professional culture that places a high value on composure and stoicism; and that, like, a lot of guys, after years of painful personal and professional experiences, I had built a cinder block wall between me and my emotions that I’ve only recently started to dissemble.
+Then there are other things about me that constricted by ability to cry: That I’m much more of a thinker than a feeler; that I’m quick to verbalize my feelings rather to sit with them; that I’m an anxious person who is often in a state hypervigilance in which I’m less likely to relax enough to cry; that I’m a journalist and thus part of a professional culture that places a high value on composure and stoicism; and that, like, a lot of guys, after years of painful personal and professional experiences, I had built a cinder block wall between me and my emotions that I’ve only recently started to disassemble.

 On top of all that, the longer I didn’t cry, the more it became a scary, foreign experience that, among other things, represented a loss of control.
 Both of these things—the unknown and the uncontrollable—make my anxiety flare, which meant two more reasons to avoid crying.

 I started my work on this article interested in exploring whether I could teach myself to cry.
-But at some point, I realised that learning to cry isn’t just what I’m after—I simply want to stop getting in my own way when I feel a wave of emotion.
+But at some point, I realized that learning to cry isn’t just what I’m after—I simply want to stop getting in my own way when I feel a wave of emotion.
 I want to unlearn all of the ways and reasons I had accumulated for not crying.

 My aim in writing this isn’t to introduce myself as some kind of man-crying evangelist.
 Some people reading this may be healthy criers, others may struggle with crying too much.
 (As Provine notes in Curious Behavior, abnormal crying is slightly preferable to abnormal laughter, which “seems creepy, weird, or diabolical,” and carries major social consequences.)
 I just know that, right now, crying is something I welcome.